-Jasmin Mara López is a documentary filmmaker, audio producer, and youth media educator that works in the U.S. and México.
-Born in Los Angeles with familial roots in México, her childhood was affected by issues experienced on both sides of the U.S.- México border.
+Jasmin Mara López is a journalist, documentary filmmaker, and audio producer based in New Orleans, Louisiana.
+Born in the U.S. with familial roots in México, her childhood was affected by issues experienced on both sides of the U.S.- México border.
 This instilled in her a strong passion for immigrant rights, youth empowerment, and social change.

-Jasmin is based in New Orleans and is currently working on Silent Beauty, a film about her family’s history with child sexual abuse and their culture of silence.
+Jasmin is currently working on Silent Beauty, a film about her family’s history with child sexual abuse and their culture of silence.
 She is also developing an installation with the voices of dozens of survivors to accompany the film.
-Jasmin participated in the 2018 UnionDocs Summer Documentary Lab, and was awarded the 2017 New Orleans Film Society Emerging Voices Mentorship, 2017 Third Coast Radio Residency at Ragdale, 2018 Southern Documentary Fund Production Grant, and the 2019 Artist Residency at Ragdale.
+Jasmin participated in the 2017 New Orleans Film Society Emerging Voices Mentorship Program, 2018 UnionDocs Summer Documentary Lab, and was awarded the 2017 Third Coast Radio Residency at Ragdale, 2018 Southern Documentary Fund Production Grant, 2019 Chicken & Egg Pictures Accelerator Lab, 2019 Jacqui Jones Memorial Scholarship by Black Public Media, and the 2019 Artist Residency and Fellowship at Ragdale.

 Clients and collaborations: Audible, Al Jazeera, Crooked Media, Gimlet Media, Hechinger Report, El Tecolote Newspaper, Immigrant Defense Project/Indefensible Podcast, KALW, KCRW’s Sonic Trace, KPCC, KPFA's Cronicas de la Raza, KQED’s The California Report, KUSP, Marketplace, Marvel, Monocle Radio, Newsdesk.org, North Carolina Public Radio, NPR’s Latino USA, Scalawag Magazine, Southern Poverty Law Center, The Times-Picayune, Voice of Witness, and WWNO.